 The flesh should still have tension and bounce back when pressed with your finger, and it should flake easily with a fork.

-Can this recipe be prepared on the stovetop?
 My friend Stacey shares her method for stovetop salmon here, and this recipe can be easily adapted for pan searing.
 Follow her tips for the best results.

 Ingredients for Soy Ginger Salmon